-An ECO must be appointed for the duration of the construction phase (as required by the EA).
+An ECO must be appointed for the duration of the construction phase.
 The ECO must comply with the following:

-- Conduct a start-up meeting before construction commences; - ECO to monitor the development at least four times until the development is completed; - Conduct a closing down visit as soon as possible after completion of the development; - Conduct an Environmental Compliance Audit Report as required in terms of Appendix 7 and Regulation 34 of the EIA Regulations, 2014 (as amended). - The Environmental Compliance Audit Report requirements are detailed in Section 13.3 of this EMPr.
+- Conduct a start-up meeting before construction commences; - ECO to monitor the development at least four times until the development is completed: - Conduct a closing down visit as soon as possible after completion of the development; - Conduct an Environmental Compliance Audit Report as required in terms of Appendix 7 and Regulation 34 of the EIA Regulations, 2014 (as amended). - The Environmental Compliance Audit Report requirements are detailed in Section 13.3 of this EMPr.